-Fishing in October was fantastic and we can expect November to be great as well!
-Chilly nights remind redfish and trout that they had better eat soon or it will be a long few months ahead.
-Per usual, artificial lures become very effective as natural bait leaves our waters.
-Take advantage of sunny days and go catch a mess of fish!
+Fishing this past month was very productive and we can expect November to be just as good!
+Chilly water temperatures remind trout and redfish that they better eat now or it will be a long few months ahead without any food.
+As natural bait leaves our waters, artificial lures have become very effective.
+Take advantage of sunny days and go catch some fish!

-As water temperatures dip, redfish have begun their annual phenomenon of congregating in large schools.
-Schools of fifty redfish will become commonplace and they can grow as large as 100+ in the depths of winter.
-These fish do become more wary this time of year and artificial lures can spook them on the flats.
-Instead of casting at the schools, we have been setting out as many as three lines with chunks of frozen mullet on #3/0 circle hooks.
-Eventually the redfish will find your bait and whip your rods over with some amazing hits.
+Redfish have begun their seasonal phenomenon of forming large schools.
+Groups of fifty redfish will become common and they can grow as large as 100-150 during the winter.
+These fish are more wary and tossing artificial lures into the pod can spook them.
+Instead of casting at the schools, we will throw out as many as three lines with chunks of frozen mullet on #3/0 circle hooks and let them sit on the outside of the school.
+Eventually the redfish will find your bait and make those rods whip over!

-For trout, artificial lures rigged on a jighead are working quite well.
-Trout hang together and when you catch one there will likely be others in the immediate area.
-Lures in darker hues of gray and blue are performing the best when paired with a 1/4oz. jighead.
-Remember to move your lure slowly as the fish are beginning to move slowly as well with the colder waters.
+For trout, artificial lures are working great.
+Trout hang together and when you catch one there will likely be many more.
+Lures in hues of gray and blue are performing the best when paired with a 1/4oz. jighead.
+Remember to move your lure slower than usual as the fish slow down with the cooler water temperature.
 Try to bounce the jighead off the bottom and wait until you feel the resistance of a striking fish.

-Popping corks are still very effective for both trout and redfish.
-Live shrimp can be used with confidence now that the small bait stealers are gone.
-I’ll attach a two foot leader to the cork and a size 1 circle hook on the other end.
-Cast along grass banks, over oyster beds and at creek mouths and watch for that cork to dive under!
-It can be so hard to do but when that cork drops, reel the fish tight and let the circle hook do the work.
+Popping corks are still great options for both trout and redfish.
+Live shrimp can be used again with the bait stealers gone.
+I’ll attach a two to three foot leader from the cork to a size 1 circle hook while adding a split shot a foot above the hook.
+Cast over oyster beds, along grass banks, and at creek mouths and watch for that cork to disappear!
+It can be a hard habit to break, but when that cork drops, reel as fast as you can and let the circle hook naturally set itself.
+A big hook set can sometimes pull your bait right out of the fish’s mouth.

 See you on the water!